-When we take a look at the two-bedroom comparison from February to March, Minneapolis experienced a 0.32% increase for the price of a two-bedroom apartment.
-The rent price for a Minneapolis two-bedroom apartments currently stands at $1,871.
+When we take a look at the two-bedroom comparison from June to July, Minneapolis experienced a -2.58% decrease for the price of a two-bedroom apartment.
+The rent price for a Minneapolis two-bedroom apartments currently stands at $1,886.

 More key findings include:

-Rent increased in St Paul, MN, St Louis Park, MN, South St Paul, MN, Eden Prairie, MN .
+Rent increased in St Paul, MN, Eden Prairie, MN, St Louis Park, MN, Bloomington, MN, Eagan, MN, Burnsville, MN .

 Rent growth in Minneapolis over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Minneapolis rent prices appear to be relatively affordable for local residents.